Sitin/the-love-geometry/html/README.md

 Pay attention to the following requirements.
 They are simple but necessary for your success.

 1. The solution SHOULD come in a form of a code bundle (`*.tgz` or `*.zip`).
-1. The name of the bundle should be `love-geometry-<your full name>-v<version number>`.
+1. The name of the bundle should be `legolize-<your full name>-v<version number>`.
 The version number starts from `1`.
 We accept multiple versions of the assignment.
 The final grade will be calculated for the latest version of your assignment.
 1. You SHOULD not present this solution publicly.
 This will cause an immediate and inexcusable failure (: